Jinja, Uganda: Local attractions

-Jinja is commonly regarded as "the adventure capital of East Africa" due to the very many activities in town that one could engage in, especially for tourists.

-Local attractions include white-water rafting, the "Source of the Nile", and bungee jumping.
+Local attractions include white-water rafting, the source of the Nile River, and bungee jumping.
 About 5 mi north of Jinja is the Bujagali Power Station.
 The hydroelectric facility is providing 250 megawatts of electric power.

 Since 2015, the city has hosted the Nyege Nyege Festival, at Discovery Beach in the suburb of Njeru in Buyikwe district approximately 20 minutes from the Jinja Central Business District.
-It is East Africa's largest electronic music festival.

 Places of worship

 Among the places of worship, they are predominantly Christian churches and temples : Roman Catholic Diocese of Jinja (Catholic Church), Church of Uganda (Anglican Communion), Presbyterian Church in Uganda (World Communion of Reformed Churches), Baptist Union of Uganda (Baptist World Alliance), Assemblies of God.
 There are also Muslim mosques.

 Sport

 Jinja has two major football teams Bul FC and Gaddafi FC, both of whom play in the Ugandan Super League.